THeneghan/MNLTH/README.md

 Host: host.docker.internal
 Port: 5433

-The required data should now be placed in terraform/data
+The required input data should now be placed in terraform/data

 To run the DAG execute